josephsenior/Grinta-Agent/evaluation/benchmarks/terminal_bench/README.md

-# Terminal-Bench Evaluation on OpenHands
+# Terminal-Bench Evaluation on Forge

-Terminal-Bench has its own evaluation harness that is very different from OpenHands'.
-We implemented [OpenHands agent](https://github.com/laude-institute/terminal-bench/tree/main/terminal_bench/agents/installed_agents/openhands) using OpenHands local runtime inside terminal-bench framework.
-Hereby we introduce how to use the terminal-bench harness to evaluate OpenHands.
+Terminal-Bench has its own evaluation harness that is very different from forge'.
+We implemented [Forge agent](https://github.com/laude-institute/terminal-bench/tree/main/terminal_bench/agents/installed_agents/Forge) using Forge local runtime inside terminal-bench framework.
+Hereby we introduce how to use the terminal-bench harness to evaluate Forge.

 ## Installation